-For the three months ended December 31, 2020 cash used in financing activities was \$2.4 million compared to cash used from financing activities of \$3.1 million for the same period in 2019.
-The decrease was due to lower principal payments on the Company's long-term debt, as well as government grants received in the three months ended December 31, 2020.
-For the year ended December 31, 2020, cash used in financing activities was \$8.6 million compared to cash used of \$4.3 million for the same period in 2019.
-The increase was due to the Company's equity offering in the prior year period, partially offset by proceeds from long-term debt and government grants received in the year ended December 31, 2020.
+For the three months ended December 31, 2021, cash used in financing activities was \$2.3 million compared to \$2.4 million for the same period in 2020.
+The decrease in cash used in financing activities was due to lower debt principal and interest payments in the current period.
+For the year ended December 31, 2021, cash used in financing activities was \$1.9 million compared to cash used of \$8.6 million for the same period in 2020.
+The lower cash used was driven by the Company's equity offering in the Q2 2021, partially offset by higher long-term debt repayments in 2021.